gcharters/coffee/README.md

 ```
 docker container rm <container name>
 ```
+### Overriding Dev Server Configuration

 The above works fine, but still has a metrics endpoint with authentication turned off.
 We'll now show how `configDropins/overrides` can be used to override existing, or add new, server configuration.
 For example, this can be used to add server configuration in a production environment.
-The approach we're going to take is to use a Docker volume, but in a real-world scenario you would use Kubernetes ConfigMaps to include the production server configuration.
-An alternative approach which makes the Docker container more immutable is to build a new image that adds the production configuration.
-Which ever approach is taken, separating the dev, staging and prod configuration into separate `server.xml` files is the best practice.
+The approach we're going to take is to use a Docker volume, but in a real-world scenario you would use Kubernetes ConfigMaps to include the production server configuration, or build a new image based on the dev image that adds the production configuration.
+Whichever approach is taken, separating the dev, staging and prod configuration into separate `server.xml` files is the best practice.

 Take a look at the file `coffee/coffee-shop/configDropins/overrides/metrics-prod.xml`: